 Our First Sound

 As we gain shape and form, the first thing we become aware of is our mother’s heartbeat: a steady percussion that accompanies everything from that point until we are born.
-With hearing being the first sense to arrive, our almost primitive attraction to a compelling beat becomes more understandable and adds something pure to this list of drum facts!
+With hearing being the first sense to arrive, our almost primitive attraction to a compelling beat becomes more understandable and adds something wholesome to this list of facts about drums.